Terms and Conditions for making payment transactions

 2. circumstances which must be determined in order to examine the case.

-6. A reply to the complaint shall be delivered to the Payer in the paper form or at the Payer’s request through another durable information media, in particular electronic mail.
+6. A reply to the complaint shall be delivered to the Payer in writing:

 7. Should the complaint require supplemental information, the Bank shall ask the Payer to supplement it.